pmrt/suspx/README.md

 It runs a simulation with the datasets (CSV files) found in the same path as the executable, reading and processing pixel by pixel in the correspondig order.
 The different analysis tools are called **instruments**.
-Each placed pixel involves a **instrument bucket** being added/retrieved to/from a hashtable grouped by users, so the **bucket** is shared across different pixels iterations for the same user.
+Each placed pixel involves an **instrument bucket** being added/retrieved to/from a hashtable grouped by users, so the **bucket** is shared across different pixels iterations for the same user.
 Each **instrument** decides what to store in its bucket, for example the bot instrument stores that last pixel placed by the same user and the number